- Tuition, Fees, and Payments on Student Accounts

 Students can view their account and pay online through Blink (Student Services tab > My Bethel Account channel > Make a Payment link).
 This will direct students to the TouchNet/Bill-Pay site.
 Click "Make a Payment" and follow the prompts.

-- Online by electronic check: Authorize a one-time automatic withdrawal payment from your checking or savings account with no fee.
+- Online by electronic check: Authorize an automatic withdrawal payment from your checking or savings account with no fee.

 - Online by Credit Card: MasterCard, American Express, Visa, or Discover are accepted with a non-refundable fee of 2.75% or $3 minimum, charged by PayPath (processing service).

 - In Person: Pay by cash, check, or money order at the St. Paul Business Office (CC208), 8 a.m.–4:30 p.m., M–F. Credit cards are accepted online only.

 - After Hours: For after-hour payments, a drop box is located in the hallway near the Business Office door (CC208).

 - By Mail: Send a check to: Bethel University, Business Office, 3900 Bethel Drive, St. Paul, MN 55112-6999.
 Please include your student ID number in the memo portion of the check.

 If a student would like to give electronic access to a spouse or another person to view an account and make online payments, the student will need to authorize that person as a user.